themindfulcoder/homebase/content/post/learning-python-part-1.md

 0.5
 ```

-Decimal division is the default in python, however you can change this using floats
+Decimal division is the default, however you can change this using floats

 ``` python
 print(6.0/2.0)